xjtu-omics/STMiner/readme.md

 | ...   | ...      |
 | geneC | 8724     |

+The first column is the gene name, and the second column is the difference between the spatial distribution of the gene and the background.</br>
+A larger difference indicates a more pronounced spatial pattern of the gene.

 ## Preprocess and Fit GMM

 ```python
 sp.fit_pattern(n_comp=20, gene_list=list(sp.global_distance[:1000]['Gene']))
 ```

-Each GMM model has 20 components.
+**n_comp=20** means each GMM model has 20 components.

 ## Build distance matrix & clustering